 - Conversation with my Daughter About Human Trafficking

 - How to talk to your kids about sexual abuse by Some Secrets Should Never Be Kept

-7. Involve your local schools
+7. Involve your local schools and youth centers

 Most states (including Texas) do not mandate human trafficking training for educators nor is it a required topic for students on any grade level.
 This must change.
 Talk to your school.
 Invite your PTA or parent group to host an awareness night to learn about human trafficking and how you can keep your kids safe.
 You should also ask your school to provide awareness and prevention programming to the students.